Why Chemistry is not the Basis of Long-term Relationship Success and which 5 Key Personality Traits if You Want Your Relationship to Last.

 For example, if you see an injured dog on the side road, the person with the handwriting slant to the right will have much more empathy and action for that dog than the person who slants up and down.
 These are the further reasons for conflict in the relationship, causing it to erode.

 Expressing love is a major problem to the left-hand slant writer.
 Now imagine this person being in a relationship with someone whose writing slants to the right, is majorly expressive, and very emotional.
 The one on the left, on the contrary, likes to be aloof and detached.
-A marriage of the two extremes is thus not quite possible.

 People with a backward slant (to the left) or straight up and down writing are less likely to say the words, “I love you.”
 They will tend to express their feelings nonverbally.
 Their feelings remain a little more pent up.
 This may cause to be a communication barrier between the two.